 Why Offer Urgent Care and Emergency Care at Separate Facilities?

-With the increased demand in veterinary services, we understand that many pet parents are frustrated with primary care clinics unable to fit pets in need of urgent care into their schedules as well as longer wait times at the ER.
-Our hope is that having two separate facilities will help solve both of these problems.
+With the growing demand for veterinary services, we understand that many pet parents are frustrated by primary care clinics being unable to accommodate pets in need of urgent care and longer wait times at the ER.
+Our goal is to address these challenges by offering two separate services with distinct waiting areas at our Oakdale facility, helping to reduce wait times and improve overall convenience.

 Currently, at the ER, stable pets with non-emergency conditions are being turned away or endure long wait times because pets with life-threatening conditions are prioritized.
 So, a dog with a torn toenail waits while a cat in respiratory distress receives immediate treatment.
 That is the nature of emergency work – we triage pets so that the more life-threatening the case, the sooner the pet will be seen.

-By having a separate urgent care, stable pets with non-emergency conditions can be seen without being triaged to the back of the line.
+By having a separate urgent care service, stable pets with non-emergency conditions can be seen without being triaged to the back of the line.
 Instead of having appointments, our Urgent Care will have “arrival times” to help predict and control estimated wait times.

-Plus, since stable pets with non-emergency conditions will be seen in a separate facility, it is our hope that pets with life-threatening conditions will be seen more quickly because the emergency team can focus completely on those pets’ needs.
+Plus, since stable pets with non-emergency conditions will be able to wait in a separate lobby, it is our hope that pets with life-threatening conditions will be seen more quickly because the emergency team can focus completely on those pets’ needs.

-We anticipate the addition of our Urgent Care service will help increase our team’s ability to care for patients and their owners in general.
-We hope that adding this new Urgent Care facility will take some stress out of seeking urgent or emergency care for your pet!
+We anticipate that our Oakdale Urgent Care will help increase our team’s ability to care for patients and their owners in general.
+We hope that adding this separate service will take some stress out of seeking urgent or emergency care for your pet!

-If you’re ever questioning whether to come to our Oakdale Urgent Care, our Oakdale ER, our St. Paul hospital, or wait to see your family veterinarian, give us a call, and our trained team will help you determine the best course of action and which facility to visit.
+If you’re ever questioning whether to come to our Oakdale Urgent Care, our Oakdale ER, our St. Paul hospital, or wait to see your family veterinarian, give us a call at (651) 501-3766, and our trained team will help you determine the best course of action and which facility to visit.
 As always, please call ahead of your arrival to any clinic so the team can prepare for your pet’s arrival.